World War II, 1939–45

 At first glance Germany might have seemed the underdog in the war launched by Hitler.
 The Wehrmacht numbered 54 active divisions, compared to 55 French, 30 Polish, and two British divisions available for the Continent.
 But the combination of German Blitzkrieg tactics, French inactivity, and Russian perfidy doomed Poland to swift defeat.
 The German army command deployed 40 of its divisions, including all six panzer (armoured) divisions and two-thirds of its 3,500 aircraft in the east.
 The so-called Siegfried Line in the west, manned by 11 active divisions and reserve units as they became available, sufficed to block a French advance.
 Beginning on September 1, 1939, General Fedor von Bock’s northern army corps pinched off the Polish Corridor from East Prussia and Pomerania, while General Gerd von Rundstedt’s more powerful southern army corps drove across the border from Silesia and Slovakia.
 Polish Marshal Edward Śmigły-Rydz tried vainly to defend Poland’s industrial regions along the frontier, increasing his army’s vulnerability to Blitzkrieg.
 German tanks quickly burst into the rear, while dive-bombing Stukas disrupted Polish supply and reinforcements.
 The Polish air force was destroyed in 48 hours.
 Within a week two panzer corps advanced 140 miles to the outskirts of Warsaw and the Bug River line to the south. Śmigły-Rydz’s order for a general retreat on the 10th came too late; most Polish forces were already outflanked on the north by General Heinz Guderian’s rapid thrust to Brest-Litovsk and on the south by Paul von Kleist’s panzers advancing from Lvov.
 On September 17 the pincers closed, the Soviet army invaded from the east, and the Polish government fled to Romania, whence it made its way to London as the first of many European governments-in-exile.
 The Warsaw garrison surrendered on the 27th.

 In a protocol of May 15, 1939, the French had promised to take the offensive two weeks after mobilization.
 Instead, General Maurice Gamelin contented himself with a brief sortie into the Saar, after which the French withdrew to the Maginot Line.
 The regime most upset by the German walkover in Poland was Hitler’s new ally, the Soviets.
 On September 10, Stalin ordered partial mobilization and loudly boasted of the Red Army’s “three million men.”
 Since a callup of reserve troops was scarcely needed merely to occupy Moscow’s share of Poland under the German-Soviet pact, this maneuver must have reflected Stalin’s fear that the Germans might not stop at the prearranged line.
 Stalin told the German ambassador on September 25: “In the final settlement of the Polish question anything that in the future might create friction between Germany and the Soviet Union must be avoided.”
 Three days later Molotov signed a new agreement granting Germany a somewhat larger share of Poland as well as extensive Soviet trade in return for a free hand in Lithuania.
 Only after this second German-Soviet pact did Communist parties in the West fully embrace their new Nazi ally and oppose Western military resistance to Hitler.
-Henceforth, Stalin was a fearful and solicitous neighbour of the Nazi empire, and he moved quickly to absorb the regions accorded him.
+Henceforth, Stalin was a fearful and solicitous neighbor of the Nazi empire, and he moved quickly to absorb the regions accorded him.
 By October 10, Latvia, Lithuania, and Estonia had been forced to accept Soviet occupation.
 When Finland resisted Soviet demands for border rectifications and bases, Stalin ordered the Red Army to attack on November 30.
 He expected a lightning victory of his own that would impress Hitler and increase Soviet security in the Baltic.
 Instead, the Finns resisted fiercely in this “Winter War,” holding the fortified Mannerheim Line in the south and cutting off the road-bound Soviet columns in the north with their mobile ski troops.
 The disorganized Red Army, by contrast, showed the effect of the recent military purges.
 In some cases only the machine guns of NKVD (political police) units kept the soldiers at the front.
 Soviet military prestige suffered a devastating blow.

 No major fighting broke out in the West during this period, sardonically dubbed the “Sitzkrieg,” or “Phony War.”
 After the fall of Poland, while hope still existed that a repetition of World War I might be avoided, Hitler sought to persuade Britain to renege on its commitment to Poland’s defense.
 In secret contacts and in his “Peace Address” to the Reichstag of October 6 he even hinted at the possibility of restoring a rump Polish state.
 The Chamberlain Cabinet, betrayed so often by Hitler, refused to acknowledge the demarches, however, and Hitler ordered preparations for an attack in the west by November 12.
 The army high command protested vigorously against a winter campaign, and bad weather did force a postponement first to January 1940 and then to the spring.
 Since the French and British were loath to take initiative, the Phony War dragged on.
 Gamelin’s lame proposal of an advance through the Low Countries was moot given the Dutch and Belgian commitments to neutrality.
 Combat occurred only at sea.
 In 1939 alone Germany’s U-boats sank 110 merchant vessels as well as the aircraft carrier Courageous (September 17) and the battleship Royal Oak (October 14).
 The battle cruisers Scharnhorst and Gneisenau and pocket battleship Deutschland eluded British pursuit and returned safely to port.
 The Graf Spee, however, caught in the South Atlantic, sank nine merchantmen before sustaining damage from British cruisers.
 It then put in at Montevideo, Uruguay, causing a diplomatic crisis for the South American states.
 The naval situation, therefore, came quickly to resemble that of World War I, with the British fleet maintaining a distant blockade in the North Sea and the Germans waging a submarine war against British shipping.

-The Russo-Finnish War, however, suggested that Scandinavia might provide a theatre in which to strike a blow at the German-Russian alliance.
+The Russo-Finnish War, however, suggested that Scandinavia might provide a theater in which to strike a blow at the German-Russian alliance.
 Beyond the feckless expulsion of the Soviet Union from the League of Nations on December 14, Britain and France contemplated helping the brave Finns—even at the risk of war with Russia—and perhaps cutting the flow of Swedish iron to Germany.
 The French wanted to send several divisions to Narvik in Norway and thence by land to Finland.
 The British demurred at such a violation of neutral rights, but Churchill, now first lord of the Admiralty, insisted that “humanity, rather than legality, must be our guide.”
 In the event, the Allies dithered (as did the United States, which debated granting a loan to Finland, the only nation to pay interest on its World War I debt) until a massive Soviet offensive broke the Mannerheim Line in February.
 Stalin had given a hint of the future by setting up a Finnish Democratic Republic during the war, under the Comintern agent Otto Kuusinen, but he settled for a treaty with Helsinki on March 12, 1940, in which Finland ceded the Karelian isthmus and leased a naval base to the U.S.S.R. on the Hangö peninsula.

-The Finnish fiasco toppled Daladier’s government in favour of a Cabinet under Paul Reynaud.
+The Finnish fiasco toppled Daladier’s government in favor of a Cabinet under Paul Reynaud.
 He and Neville Chamberlain hoped at least to deny the Germans possible U-boat bases by mining or occupying Norwegian ports.
 But the German navy, too, had persuaded Hitler of the strategic importance of Norway, and on April 9, the day after British minelaying began, the Germans suddenly seized the ports from Oslo to Narvik in a brilliant sea and air operation, and occupied Denmark by Blitzkrieg.
 British troops contested Norway and managed to capture Narvik on May 27, but by then greater events were unfolding on the Continent.
 The British evacuated Narvik on June 6, and Vidkun Quisling’s collaborationists assumed control of Norway.